• Skip to primary navigation

 • Add the baking soda, salt, cinnamon and whole wheat flour.
 Mix just until combined.

-• Add half of the bananas and mix gently.
+• Add half of the mashed bananas and mix gently.

 • Add the all purpose flour and mix just until combined.

-• Add the remaining bananas and walnuts.
-Mix just until incorporated, being careful not to over mix.
+• Add the remaining mashed bananas and chopped walnuts.
+Mix just until incorporated, being careful not to overmix.

 • Let cool for 2 minutes in the pan and then remove to cool completely.